sentenial/developer-docs/pages/prodSecurity/np_secjwsui.md

 <strong>'header..signature' </strong>
 <br/>
 <p>
-When using a detached JWS, the payload is sent as normal in the body but its not included in the JWS.
+When using a detached JWS, the payload is sent as normal in the body but it is not included in the JWS.
 </p>